 United States.
-We have updated the definition of "United States" to mean the 50 States, the District of Columbia, and the territories (also known as possessions) of the United States, including American Samoa, Guam, the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.
-We have taken this action to better clarify the authority of provisions within Part 71.
+We are proposing to update the definition of "United States" to mean the 50 States, the District of Columbia, and the territories (also known as possessions) of the United States, including American Samoa, Guam, the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.
+We are proposing this action to better clarify the authority of provisions within Part 71.
 The current definition includes the Trust Territory of the Pacific Islands, which have not been administered by the United States since 1986.

 Vector.
-We have updated the term "vector" to be defined as any animals (vertebrate or invertebrate) including arthropods or any noninfectious self-replicating system (e.g., plasmids or other molecular vector) or animal products that are known to transfer, or are capable of transferring, an infectious biological agent to a human.
+We propose to update the term "vector" to be defined as any animals (vertebrate or invertebrate) including arthropods or any noninfectious self-replicating system (e.g., plasmids or other molecular vector) or animal products that are known to transfer, or are capable of transferring, an infectious biological agent to a human.
 To provide further clarity, we have defined the term "animal products" in subpart F. This revision more adequately reflects modern science and current practice which are focused on protecting public health.